ValeSer/My-journey-at-Makers/week2.md

 - PLAN: go through the exercises Test Drive a Single-Class Program
 - EVIDENCE: worked in pairs with Sonjay a bit in the morning and attended workshop about Test-driving a single class
 -----
-- GOAL:
+- GOAL: Practice test drive a single class
-- PLAN:
+- PLAN: Work in pairs on Diary entry challenge
-- ACHIEVED:
+- EVIDENCE: Worked with Destin on his repo, link [here] https://github.com/Destinek/golden_square

 #### Wednesday 22nd February
 - GOAL: